Jay9596/devRant_CUI/README.md

   - **rant {int}**
    This command is used to open a rant.
    It need a number, the number is shown before a rant, example ">>0".
+  - **comment** or **:c**
+   This command will open a box to view comments of a rant.
+   It displays 1 comment at a time.
+   To cycle between comments use the down arrow (⬇) and up arrow (⬆) keys.
+   To close the comments box, press the right arrow (➡)
   - **back** or **cd ..**
    This command is used to go beack to the rants view after opening a rant.
   - **profile {username}**